nwangfw/kubeml/README.md

 ```

-Step 3: Update the Go code (Skip this step if there is no Go code update): First, you need to modify the Go code in  $HOME/repo/kubeml/ml/pkg.
+Step 3: Update the Go code (Skip this step if there is no Go code update): First, you need to modify the Go scripts in  $HOME/repo/kubeml/ml/pkg.
 Second, you need to update the Dockerfile in $HOME/repo/kubeml/ml/ and push it to docker hub by using the following command.

 ```bash
 cd $HOME/repo/kubeml/ml